-In the last set of numerical examples, we focus on the DETF( $\Gamma,1$ ) networks only.
-In this study, we investigate the design and performance trade-offs in employing DETF( $\Gamma,1$ ) networks to support guaranteed delay service.
-In particular, we consider the following problem: given a fixed number of bits for packet state encoding, what is the maximum allowable network utilization level that we can attain to support a target worst-case edge-to-edge delay bound?
-Note that for a network of diameter $H^$ , at least $\log_2\{H^+1\}+1$ bits are needed for packet state encoding.
-More bits available will allow us to choose finer time granularity for time stamp encoding, thus yielding a better delay bound as well as a higher maximum network utilization level.
-In Figure 13 we show, for a network of diameter $H^=8$ , how the number of bits available for packet state encoding affects the maximum network utilization level so as to support a given target worst-case edge-to-edge delay bound.
-The same results for a network of diameter $H^=12$ are shown in Figure 14.
-From these results we see that with a relatively few number of bits, a DETF network can achieve fairly decent or good network utilization while meeting the target worst-case edge-to-edge delay bound.
-In particular, with the target worst-case edge-to-edge delay bounds $200\,ms$ and $500\,ms$ , we can achieve more than 50% (and up to 100%) network utilization level using only 6 to 7 additional bits.
-Comparing Figure 13 and Figure 14, it is clear that a network with larger diameter requires more bits than a network with smaller diameter to achieve the same maximum allowable network utilization.
-However, the minimum number of bits required for packet state encoding grows only logarithmically with the network diameter $H^$ .
-Furthermore, today's networks tend to be more "dense", i.e., with relative small $H^$ .
-Hence with relatively small number of additional bits (e.g., 8 or 16 bits) for time stamp encoding, we can design DETF( $\Gamma$ , 1) networks to attain fairly high network utilization while supporting reasonably good edge-to-edge delay bounds.
+In the last set of numerical examples, we focus on the DETF(Γ , 1) networks only.
+In this study, we investigate the design and performance trade-offs in employing DETF(Γ , 1) networks to support guaranteed delay service.
+In particular, we consider the following problem: Given a fixed number of bits for packet state encoding, what is the maximum allowable network utilization level that we can attain to support a target worst-case edge-to-edge delay bound?
+Note that, for a network of diameter H^ , at least $\log_2 \{H^ +$ 1 + 1 bits are needed for packet state encoding.
+More bits available will allow us to choose finer time granularity for timestamp encoding, thus yielding a better delay bound as well as a higher maximum network utilization level.
+In Fig. 12, we show, for a network of diameter $H^ = 8$, how the number of bits available for packet state encoding affects the maximum network utilization level so as to support a given target worst-case edge-to-edge delay bound.
+The same results for a network of diameter $H^ = 12$ are shown in Fig. 13.
+From these results, we see that, with a relatively few number of bits, a DETF network can achieve fairly decent or good network utilization while meeting the target worst-case edge-to-edge delay bound.
+In particular, with the target worst-case edge-to-edge delay bounds 200 ms and 500 ms, we can achieve more than 50 percent (and up to

+Fig. 12.
+Design and performance trade-offs for $\mathsf{DETF}(\Gamma, 1)$ networks $(H^ = 8)$.

 Fig. 13.
-Design and performance trade-offs for DETF( $\Gamma$ , 1) networks ( $H^=8$ ).

-Fig. 14.
-Design and performance trade-offs for DETF( $\Gamma,1$ ) networks ( $H^=12$ ).
+Design and performance trade-offs for $\mathsf{DETF}(\Gamma, 1)$ networks $(H^ = 12)$.